youennf/audio-session/explainer.md

 The AudioSession is the main interface for this API.
 It can have the following states:

  * active: the AudioSession is playing sound.
- * suspended: the AudioSession is not playing sound, but can resume when it will get unsuspended.
+ * interrupted: the AudioSession is not playing sound, but can resume when it will get uninterrupted.
  * inactive: the AudioSession is not playing sound.

 The page has a default audio session which is used by the user agent to automatically set up the audio session parameters.